The Salina of Ulcinj | A birdwatcher’s paradise

 URBAN EXPLORING IN THE SALINA

-From the city centre take Bulevardi Nëna Terezë towards the east until you reach the M1 highway.
-At the roundabout opt for the exit that leads towards Shkodër, Albania.
+| From the city centre follow Bulevardi Nëna Terezë until you reach the M1 highway.
+At the roundabout take the exit towards Shkodër, Albania.
 After roughly 500 metres, you will spot a brown sign pointing you towards “Ulcinj Salina”.
-Simply follow the road all the way to the end.
+You will find the entrance to the Salina at the end of the road.

-Upon arriving, a guard will ask for an ID before letting you on the premise of the nature reserve, so make sure to bring one!
+| At the entrance gate, a guard will ask for an ID to let you onto the premise, so make sure to bring one!

-Furthermore, visiting the Salina is completely free.
+| Visiting the Salina is completely free.

 You may also like